 Common Health Problems

-The Kerry Blue is a relatively hearty breed but does have several health problems you should be alert to.
+The Kerry Blue is a relatively hearty breed, but it does have several health problems you should be alert to.
 The National Breed Club recommends hip and eye evaluations and many breeders also perform DNA testing to screen for hereditary health problems.

 Some conditions that may affect Kerry Blue terriers include: